MustafaAlhamdi/GEOG464_TermProject/README.md

 ### Download files from Dropbox

 Kindly note that I had to clear the outputs of the functions in `project.ipynb` and that I was unable to upload the required files for the project to this repository due to the size limit.
 Please download the files from [Dropbox](https://www.dropbox.com/scl/fo/ii7teuyk2x2fxw66h793a/h?dl=0&rlkey=lf6xv5173p0zdmqzux4y9t1ek) to successfully run the functions.

+Please make sure to rename the file names according to your necessity.